unstoppabledomains/dev-docs/developer-toolkit/index.md

 For developers who want more direct, low level control over domain resolution, see [Resolve With Direct Blockchain Calls](./direct-blockchain-calls/bc-overview.md).
 This will require updates to any integration to reflect future changes in Unstoppable resolution services, such as new domain endings.

-## Resolve With the Matic SDK
+## Resolve Using Matic.js SDK

-For developers interacting with the Matic network using the [Matic SDK](https://github.com/maticnetwork/matic.js) and who want an easy way to integrate domain resolution functionalities into their applications, see [Resolve With the Matic SDK.](./resolve-with-maticjs.md).
+For developers interacting with the Matic network using the [Matic SDK](https://github.com/maticnetwork/matic.js) and who want an easy way to integrate domain resolution functionalities into their applications, see [Resolve Using Matic.js SDK.](./resolve-with-maticjs.md).

 <embed src="/snippets/_discord.md" />